mnieber/gen/genspec.md

 ### The stack:layer

-The stack:layer /has a :docker-compose and a :docker-compose-dev file that are used to /run the frontend:service and backend:service.
+The cashcog:project /has a :docker-compose and a :docker-compose-dev file that are used to /run the frontend:service and backend:service.

 ### The frontend:service in the frontend:layer